virtualmin/virtualmin.com/content/docs/Installation/automated.md

 #### Install script flags

-The installation command on the [Download](/download/#download-and-run-install-script) page and, for Virtualmin Pro, the one on the [My Account → Dashboard](/account/) page—lets you select the most common options with a click and adds the matching flags to the command for you.
+The installation command above, as well as the ones on the [Download](/download/#download-and-run-install-script) and [My Account → Dashboard](/account/) pages, lets you select the most common options with a click and adds the matching flags to the command for you.

 ##### LAMP (Apache) vs. LEMP (Nginx)